evmaus/ClusterSAT/README.md

 Data analysis scripts and test scripts are all in ./scripts, which all should be run from the ./scripts directory.

-## TODO (Project)

-- Timing for TribbleSAT/ClusterSAT on medium size problems
-- Write up the results

 ## TODO (Random/Future)

 - Handle errors better than crashing in dimacs_parser